pascalpdx/brainsilo.org/content/donate.md

 ## Equipment

-**Got something awesome you want us to have?** If you have equipment that you'd like to donate, please have a look at our [Wish List page](/wish-list/) to see what we're in need of and how equipment donations work at Chimera.
+**Got something awesome you want us to have?** If you have equipment that you'd like to donate, please have a look at our [Wishlist page](/wishlist/) to see what we're in need of and how equipment donations work at Chimera.

 ## Money